 Write at least 250 words.

-I hope the above picture has offered you some ideas.
+I hope the given picture has offered you some ideas.
 Arrange your ideas according to the task requirements.

 Now, let’s have a look at the model answer.